-Related parties represent, major shareholders, directors and key management personnel of the Company, or significantly influenced by such parties.
+The Company in the normal course of business carries on business with other enterprises that fall within the definition of a related party contained in IFRS.
+The Company's related parties represent, major shareholders, directors and key management personnel of the Company, or significantly influenced by such parties and, businesses which are controlled directly or indirectly or influenced by the shareholders, directors, key management personnel.
 Pricing policies and terms of these transactions are approved by the Company's management.